GSA/digitalgov.gov/content/events/2019/03/2019-03-13-managing-your-plain-language-career.md

 Please submit your questions to [info@plainlanguage.gov](mailto:info@plainlanguage.gov) by Tuesday, March 12 with the subject line: `3/13 Career Advice Meeting`.

 _This event will be held on Zoom.
 Our team will distribute links join the event prior to the event date.
-If you wish to install the Zooms web browser client beforehand, [download Zoom Client for Meetings](https://zoom.us/download#client_4meeting)._
+You can [download Zoom Client for Meetings](https://zoom.us/download#client_4meeting) to install the Zoom web browser client beforehand._